HarshalVankudre/rag_chat_app/README.md

 1. Go to **Admin → Ingest**
 2. Upload one or more supported documents.
 3. Each file is:
+   - Parsed by Docling for consistent text extraction.
    - Split into text chunks.
    - Embedded with OpenAI.
    - Stored in Pinecone along with metadata.